NikolaOndrikova/Diff-COVID19-Impact-on-GI/README.md

 rmarkdown::render('./main_report.Rmd')
 ```

-**Note:** In this repository, dummy data are used instead of the raw laboratory reports of norovirus and Campylobacter due to data sharing policy of Public Health England.
-Raw data are available upon reasonable request from EEDD@phe.gov.uk.
+**Note:** In this repository, synthetic data are used instead of the raw laboratory reports of norovirus and Campylobacter due to data sharing policy of Public Health England.
+Raw data are available on request from EEDD@phe.gov.
+uk.

 ### References